Stafford L. Warren: University of California

 Under Warren's leadership, the school grew steadily, adding schools of dentistry, nursing, and public health.
 Against some influential opposition, Warren established his medical school on the UCLA campus rather than in another part of the city.
 He strove to integrate not only the structures but the faculty with other departments of the university.
 He fostered the development of a major biomedical library as both a tangible and intellectual link between the life sciences and the health sciences.

 Warren became the vice chancellor for health services in 1962.
 From 1963 to 1965 he served as special assistant to President John F. Kennedy and later Lyndon B. Johnson on mental retardation.
 Returning to UCLA in 1965, he became professor emeritus, a position he held until his death in 1981.
 His first wife Viola died in 1963 and on July 18, 1970, he married Gertrude Turner Hubberty.
 In 1971, Warren was awarded the Enrico Fermi Award.
 His citation read:

 For the imaginative, prescient, and vigorous efforts which made possible the early development of atomic energy so as to assure the protection of man and the environment, and for the establishment of a biomedical research program which has resulted in many substantial applications of ionizing radiation to diagnosis and treatment of disease and to the general welfare.

 He died on July 26, 1981, in Pacific Palisades, Los Angeles.
-He was survived by his wife and three children.
 His papers are in the UCLA Library, Department of Special Collections.

 The Stafford L. Warren Medal is named in his honor and is awarded to the top graduating medical student from the David Geffen School of Medicine at UCLA each year.